QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

    procedure P (Param : A);

-   P (V'Alias); -- compilation error
+   P (V'Alias);
 ```

-Note that the reference counter is automatically decreased upong finalization
+Note that the reference counter is automatically decreased upong destruction
-of the safe access - which can lead to a deallocation of the object.
+of the limited access - which can lead to a deallocation of the object.

 Unchecked Aliases
 -----------------